anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For JSON syntax, the octet-based certificates MUST be base64-encoded.
 It SHALL contain one or more domain CA (root or issuing) certificates.

+Note that as per {{!RFC8995}}, the domain registrar acts as EST server, and hence is expected to possess the CA certificates applicable for the domain and can thus deliver them to the pledge (see {{registrar_component}}).

 {{cacerts_data_example}} below shows an example for the JSON CA Data:

 ~~~~